sparkflows/sparkflows-docs/docs/tutorials/data-science/custom-metrics.rst

 Custom Metrics - Classification
 ====

-Sparkflows already provides default model metrics.
-In addition, users can include custom metrics depending on their use case.
+Sparkflows provides a set of default model metrics (such as Accuracy, F1, AUC, RMSE, etc.).
+In addition, users can define and compute custom metrics for their specific use cases.

-Load the label, prediction, and probability data in a separate workflow and use a SQL Node\Spark\PySpark node to compute Precision, Recall, F1 score, Rank Ordering, KS-Statistics, and Lift.
+To set up and compute custom classification metrics, load the label, prediction, and probability data in a separate workflow and use a SQL Node\Spark\PySpark node to compute Precision, Recall, F1 score, Rank Ordering, KS-Statistics, and Lift.

 **1. Read the Scoring Data**

-  * label (true target)
+  * Label (true target)
-  * prediction (predicted class)
+  * Prediction (predicted class)
-  * probability (vector with class probabilities)
+  * Probability (vector with class probabilities)

  .. figure:: ../../_assets/tutorials/machine-learning/custom-metrics/prediction-data.png
    :alt: Custom Metrics